Actindo-AG/Documentation/PIM/API/04_EntityData.md

 You can find out an entity ID via user interface or via API.

-## Entity ID via user interface
+## Discover entity ID via user interface

 You can find out any entity ID via user interface as follows:

-1. Go to the module where the entity originates, for example, *PIM > Products > LIST* to find out a product ID.
+1. Select the module where the entity originates, for example, *PIM > Products > LIST* to find out a product ID.

 2. Locate the entity whose ID you need.